 International and domestic airport at Harewood, a locality on the outskirts of Christchurch.
 In 1935 the Christchurch City Council bought land there for a municipal airport, opened in 1940.
 Through most of the Second World War, Harewood was an air force base.
 It later became Christchurch Airport.
 International flights began in 1950, and the airport was New Zealand’s first served by international jet planes in 1965.

 Northern suburb between Merivale and Bishopdale.
 From 1850 the sawmilling village of Papanui developed beside a rare patch of native forest, which was quickly cut out for timber and firewood.
 Papanui then became a residential and commercial village.
 Tramlines arrived in 1880 and there was a Papanui railway station on the main north line.
 Since the 1950s suburbs have sprung up beyond Papanui and Northcote, which were once on the city limits.

 Suburb between Papanui and Fendalton, where large tracts of state housing were built after the Second World War.
 It includes an industrial zone for electronics companies.

 Suburb adjoining the northern boundary of Hagley Park.
-Merivale became fashionable from the 1860s.
-By the 1990s, rising land values led to a burst of subdivision and infill housing.
-Merivale's shops on Papanui Road were badly damaged in the February 2011 earthquake, and St Mary's Anglican church (built in 1926) was demolished.
+Merivale was fashionable from the 1860s.
+In the 1990s, rising land values led to a burst of subdivision and infill housing.
+Merivale's shopping centre on Papanui Road was badly damaged in the February 2011 earthquake, and St Mary's Anglican church (built in 1926) was demolished.

 One of the city’s largest inner suburbs, between Merivale and Richmond.
 Originally a working-class settlement, it was a separate borough from 1881 until 1903, when it became part of Christchurch City.
 The suburb was badly hit in the February 2011 earthquake, with much liquefaction, and building damage which resulted in the demolition of houses and shops.
 Lowered ground levels produced chronic flooding in the Flockton Basin.